Sage/carbon-factory/docs/standalone-build.md

 carbon standalone myapp
 ```

+After setting up your project, make sure you install its dependencies by running `npm install` from inside the projects route directory.

 ## Compiling Your Build

 Carbon Factory provides [Gulp](http://gulpjs.com/) tasks to help compile assets for your application.
 If you set up your project using the `standalone` command, you should already have a `gulpfile.js` using the appropriate Gulp tasks.